lilymontague/VisualTalk/ReadME.txt

 4- OPEN THE ABLETON PROJECT FOLDER "VisualTalk Project" AND OPEN THE ABLETON FILE, "VisualTalk.als".
 You will need to save this file within a 'Project Folder' and then replace the 'Presets' and 'Samples' folders which are in the project folder you created with the ones in this repo.
+If there aren't any folders anyways, then just drag these ones in.
+When you are in the Ableton file, scroll down to one of the tracks labelled 8000-8007 and double click on it.
+It will tell you that the MAX instrument cannot be found.
+Click on the automatic search button and it should retrieve all the instruments from the presets folder you dragged in.
+The same should happen if there are any samples in the file that are missing.

 5- SIMPLY PRESS THE GREEN RUN BUTTON IN THE PROCESSING IDE.
 A rectangular screen with a white background and grey dividing lines should pop up

-6- PRESS PLAY ON ABLETON TO PLAY OR CREATE SOME MUSIC.
+6- PRESS PLAY ON ABLETON TO CREATE SOME MUSIC.
+You can only use audio samples, so drag in samples of audio or record in sounds.
 Make sure the tracks are in the right order from 8000T - 8007T otherwise the solo function will solo the wrong tracks.

 7- YOU SHOULD SEE EACH DIFFERENT TRACK REPRESENTED IN THE DIFFERENT SECTIONS OF THE PROCESSING SKETCH.

-If you click on a track section in the sketch once you will mute the track.
+If you click on a track section in the sketch once you will solo the track.
-Click again to unmute it.
+Click again to unsolo it.

 You can only create sound in the eight tracks 8000T to 8007T.
 You can only record and manipulate audio files (not MIDI) in these tracks.